Entrepreneur Finds Cost-Effective Way to Produce Skins for Handmade Construction Blocks

 In Delaware, Ohio, Tom Scholl puts in a full of work day as an attorney.
 After he and his wife feed their kids dinner, help with homework and put them to bed, you can hear Tom sawing away.
 He's making Bracks blocks, wooden handmade blocks embedded with little magnets that connect and build just about any kind of structure.

 The idea for Bracks Toys LLC started when Tom wanted to construct ramps and buildings for his son Braxton's Hot Wheels and action figures.
-Today Bracks are available online at their website, Etsy and Amazon.

 Tom had another business that made stickers, and he used a die to cut them out.
 When he decided to incorporate magnetic stickers he calls "Skins" that decorate the sides of his Bracks blocks, it made sense to use that method again, especially after research showed how it would not be cost-effective to produce pre-cut magnets.